 You can make tuition payments by personal check, bank draft, or money order payable to the Icahn School of Medicine at Mount Sinai (ISMMS).

-We will not refund tuition upon dismissal, complete withdrawal, or transfer.
-However, we will prorate it, based on the official date of complete withdrawal/dismissal on a decreasing percentage basis as follows for each term.
+ISMMS will not refund paid tuition upon dismissal, withdrawl from a program and/or withdrawl from the institution.
+However, ISMMS will prorate tuition, based on the official date of complete withdrawal/dismissal on a decreasing percentage basis as follows for each term.

 - 1st week of term: 100%

 - 2nd week of term: 75%